nourkagha/agha.dev/content/contact.md

 ### Links

-A full list of my accounts, email addresses and socials can be found on my links page:
+A full list of my currently active accounts, email addresses and socials can be found on my links page:

 🔗 https://nour.lol